 2.3.
 We recommend you print out and keep for future reference a copy of all parts of the Agreement.
 You can always view the current Agreement on our Website.

 2.4.
 By applying for Payoma Account and by applying for other our Services you give your full and unconditional consent to the Agreement and all of its parts.
 You may accept the Agreement only completely, without any reservations.
 If you disagree to any provision of the Agreement (this means to any provision or part of provision of any of its parts) you should abort application procedure and stop using any of our Services.

 2.5.
-If you apply for additional Services, we may ask you to accept specific terms and conditions.
-Once accepted they form a part of the Agreement.
+If you apply for additional Services, we may ask you to give your consent to specific terms and conditions governing provision of those additional Services.
+Once accepted these terms and conditions form a part of the Agreement.

 Order of priority

 2.6.
 In case of contradictions between different parts of the Agreement the following order of priority will apply (descending):

 2.6.2.
 Business Terms (if you are using your Payoma Account for business purpose),